rawanbad/Reinforcement_Learning/README.md

 2. **Non-Optimal Agent**: Suited for larger state spaces, this agent utilizes Q-learning to accumulate the greatest number of points (rewards) possible.
 It is built to consistently achieve a positive overall reward, even in complex scenarios.

-These implementations demonstrate the adaptability and scalability of reinforcement learning techniques across different environmental complexities.
+These implementations demonstrate the adaptability and scalability of reinforcement learning techniques across different environmental complexities and in limited runtime.

 ## 🌟 Key Features
 - **Optimal Agent**: